stead99/GTLAD/README.md

 ## Requirements

-Tested on macOS Monterey (12.0.1)
-The data will be taken from the article's source data
+Tested on macOS Monterey (12.0.1).
+The data will be taken from the article's source data.

-## Sofrwares used in this project
+## Softwares used in this project

 | Software                              | Version     | Link |
 | :------------------------------------ | :---------- | :--- |